-They should also give detailed guidelines for their criteria to the employees and keep updating their categories according to growing trends.
+They should also give detailed guidelines for their criteria to the employees.
+And keep updating their categories according to growing trends.
 There should be distinct recognition for individual and team efforts.

 The program should be at all times fair to the employees.

-There should be distinct guidelines but at the same time, it shouldn’t be too predictable for the employees.
+The categories shouldn’t be too predictable for the employees.

 It will not only motivate the employees but at the same time will help the organization in excelling over a range of areas and expertise.

-Employee Recognition should be a timely affair.
+Employee recognition should be a timely affair.
 It should always maintain its consistency.